ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

    rtr1                       : ok=2    changed=2    unreachable=0    failed=0

 This playbook configured the hostname and DNS servers.
-Let's verify that configuration on the Cisco IOS XE **rtr1** router:
+You can verify that configuration on the Cisco IOS XE **rtr1** router:

 .. code-block:: bash